Xorcerer/xorcerer.github.com/resume.md

 Objective
 -----------------------
-A position to focus on data mining/processing with proper algorithms.
+A position to focus on data mining/processing.
 It would be better if I could contribute open source projects.